What Is Drilling Machine?- Definition, Parts & Types

 To use a drill for inserting a screw into a pilot hole, follow these steps:

-• Fit the screw into the slot on the drill bit.
+• Place the screw into the appropriate slot on the drill bit.
+Make sure it’s snug, so the screw won’t wobble when you start drilling.

 If you’re concerned about over-screwing, stop before the screw is completely inserted.
 Finish with a screwdriver.